Lowest initial rate deals

-Equity is an illiquid form of wealth.
+Equity is an illiquid form of wealth (i.e. it is money you have access to, but cannot easily access in the same way you can access money in the bank).
 You might feel that your money could perform better when not tied up in property.
-Instead, you could use it to expand your property portfolio, diversify your assets, improve your properties or pay off other debts.
+Instead, you could use a buy to let remortgage to raise capital to expand your property portfolio, diversify your assets, improve your properties or pay off other debts.
 To investors, flexibility is the main draw of equity release.

 But a larger loan means higher monthly repayments and a larger total interest bill.
-If borrowing more means increasing your LTV ratio, you may face tougher conditions and higher rates.
+If borrowing more means increasing your loan to value (LTV) ratio, you may face tougher conditions and higher rates.
 And if you struggle to meet the repayments, your lender could repossess your property.

 You must strike a balance based on how much you stand to gain and lose by raising capital against your property.
 Discuss your intentions with your advisor to ensure that you get the most appropriate recommendation.